-The application must be fully completed and the application form must be dated and declared personally by the applicant solicitor and applied for online through the solicitor's Dashboard.
+The application must be fully completed and the application form must be dated and declared personally by the applicant solicitor and applied for online through the solicitor's Dashboard on their Law Society profile.
 In order for an application to be considered as properly completed, it must also include full payment of the fees due.

-If any details are omitted from the application, or the full fees or PC Receipt for EFT (in the case of EFT payments) are not included with the application, it will be deemed to be an incomplete application and will be returned to the applicant for proper completion and re-submission, which could result in a delay in issuing a practising certificate to the applicant.
+If any details are omitted from the application, or the full fees or EFT Payment reference are not included with the application, it will be deemed to be an incomplete application and will be returned to the applicant for proper completion and re-submission, which could result in a delay in issuing a practising certificate to the applicant.